Downsizing your property for divorce

-Downsizing after a divorce can be a good way to save money by living in a smaller, manageable space.
+Downsizing your property after a divorce can be a good way to save money by living in a smaller more manageable space.
 It can also help to put the past behind you, marking the start of a new chapter.

 So what kinds of properties should you consider when downsizing and what should you think about to help prepare for new home life?

 Every divorce differs depending on your living situation.
 Divorcing with or without kids; divorcing from a big or small home; or a divorce that’s amicable or messy.
 This can determine the type of property that’s right for you.

 Dave Dyer, Director of Redrose Property Management, says: “When downsizing, every divorce can result in a person needing a particular property.
 After a difficult divorce they may want to move to another town or region, while divorcing without children involved means only needing a small space.

 “It’s best to really think about what property’s right for you; the space and even location that suits you best.”